libp2p/specs/pubsub/gossipsub/README.md

 ### Control messages

 The protocol defines four control messages:
-- `GRAFT`: graft a mesh link; notifies the peer that it has been added to the local mesh view.
+- `GRAFT`: graft a mesh link; this notifies the peer that it has been added to the local mesh view.
-- `PRUNE`: prune a mesh link; notifies the peer that it has been removed from the local mesh view.
+- `PRUNE`: prune a mesh link; this notifies the peer that it has been removed from the local mesh view.
-- `IHAVE`: gossip; notifies the peer that the following messages were recently seen and are available on request.
+- `IHAVE`: gossip; this notifies the peer that the following messages were recently seen and are available on request.
-- `IWANT`: requests the transmission of messages announced in an `IHAVE` message.
+- `IWANT`: request transmission of messages announced in an `IHAVE` message.

 ### Router state

 The router maintains the following state:
 - `peers`: a set of all known peers; `peers.gossipsub` denotes the gossipsub peers while `peers.floodsub` denotes the floodsub peers.
-- `mesh`: the overlay meshes as a map of topic to lists of peers.
+- `mesh`: the overlay meshes as a map of topics to lists of peers.
-- `fanout`: the mesh peers to which we are publishing to without topic membership, as a map of topic to list of peers.
+- `fanout`: the mesh peers to which we are publishing to without topic membership, as a map of topics to lists of peers.
-- `seen`: this is the timed message id cache, which tracks seen messages.
+- `seen`: this is the timed message ID cache, which tracks seen messages.
 - `mcache`: a message cache that contains the messages for the last few heartbeat ticks.

-The message cache is a data structure that stores windows of message ids and the corresponding messages.
+The message cache is a data structure that stores windows of message IDs and the corresponding messages.
 It supports the following operations:
 - `mcache.put(m)`: adds a message to the current window and the cache.
-- `mcache.get(id)`: retrieves a message from the cache by its id, if it is still present.
+- `mcache.get(id)`: retrieves a message from the cache by its ID, if it is still present.
-- `mcache.window()`: retrieves the message id for messages in the current history window.
+- `mcache.window()`: retrieves the message ID for messages in the current history window.
 - `mcache.shift()`: shifts the current window, discarding messages older than the history length of the cache.

-The timed message id cache is the flow control mechanism.
-It tracks the message ids of seen message for the last couple of minutes.
+The timed message ID cache is the flow control mechanism.
+It tracks the message IDs of seen messages for the last couple of minutes.
 It is separate from `mcache` for implementation reasons in Go (the `seen` cache is inherited from the pubsub framework), but they could be the same data structure.